What’s the Best Fabric for Weighted Blankets?

 After long hours of research, comparison, and analysis, I’ve come with a list of the most relevant weighted blanket fabric types and their pros and cons.

 The next guide will give you some insight on all the different types of fabric you may find when buying a weighted blanket, and also if you want to choose the perfect fabric to use for a DIY comforter.

-Read slowly, choose smartly, and invest in the best quilt for you or someone you love and care about.
+Read slowly, choose smartly, and invest in the best weighted quilt for you, or someone you care about.